Updated: Mar 21

 The 6 – 7 hour drive back to Long Island is scenic.
 Beautiful.
 Calming until you get closer to the city, and then invigorating.
-We had a few final days left with Uncle Bill before driving back to Chester for a night and back to Palm Bay.

 Our Bucket List of people had a few more specific individuals before we could leave, but we were getting close.